fb tracking

 The above statistics show that the largest drop in exclusive breastfeeding occurs within the first month.

-Research tells us that healthy, full term babies who don’t receive any form of supplementation within the first couple of days are more likely to continue breastfeeding at 6 months.
-However, many babies are being supplemented while still in hospital.
+Research tells us that healthy, full term babies who don’t receive any form of formula supplementation within the first couple of days are more likely to continue breastfeeding at 6 months.
+However, many babies are being artificially fed while still in hospital.

-The Academy of Breastfeeding Medicine Supplementation Protocol provides excellent evidence-based information about when supplementation is, and is not, indicated.
+The Academy of Breastfeeding Medicine Supplementation Protocol provides excellent evidence based information about when formula supplements, and is not, indicated.

 #2: Improved Breastfeeding Education For Health Professionals